juntossomosmais/frontend-challenge/README.md

 - `https://jsm-challenges.s3.amazonaws.com/frontend-challenge.json`

-You can feel free to use BFF (Back-end for Front-end) before using it on client-side, if you think that if it makes sense 👀
+Feel free to use BFF (Back-end for Front-end) before using it on the client-side, if you think that if it makes sense 👀!

 ### About project